 - 1.5 The purpose of a Neighbourhood Plan is to provide additional guidance to those wishing to submit planning applications for development within the Plan area.
-Once adopted, the Plan will influence planning decisions made by Arun District Council. - 1.6 Although the Government's intention is for local people to decide what goes on in their villages/towns, the Localism Act sets out some important guidance.
-One of these is that all Neighbourhood Plans must be in line with higher level planning policy, that is, the National Planning Policy Framework (NPPF) and the Arun Local Plan. - 1.7 The Plan is a living document.
-It gives the community of Angmering the opportunity to take some control over how the village will evolve over the next 15 years, by introducing Policies that are specific to Angmering and supplement and expand upon the policies contained in the emerging Arun Local Plan. - 1.8 Although deciding where possible future housing could go is an important part of the Plan, it is about much more than this.
-The Plan looks at a wider range of issues and opportunities, including: - to protect, enhance and invest in the natural and built environment, its amenities and its surroundings; - to help to determine for the period up to 2029 where housing should be built, and what it should look like; - how travel around the parish could be improved; - to protect retail and business areas to support the local economy;
+Without this plan, Arun District Council would make these decisions on behalf of the people of Angmering. - 1.6 Although the Government's intention is for local people to decide what goes on in their villages/towns, the Localism Act sets out some important guidance.
+One of these is that all Neighbourhood Plans must be in line with higher level planning policy, that is, the National Planning Policy Framework and local policy, and the Arun Local Plan. - 1.7 The Plan is a living document.
+It gives the community of Angmering the opportunity to take some control over how the village will evolve over the next 15 years, by introducing Policies that are specific to Angmering and supplement and expand upon the policies contained in the emerging Arun District Local Plan. - 1.8 Although deciding where possible future housing could go is an important part of the plan, it is about much more than this.
+The Plan looks at a wider range of issues and opportunities, including: - to protect, enhance and invest in the natural and built environment, its amenities and its surroundings; - to help to determine for the period up to 2029 where housing should be built, and what it should look like; - how travel around the parish could be improved;

-- how health and education will be improved for a growing community both young and old; - how the heritage assets of Angmering can be preserved and maintained; - to protect existing and propose new community land uses such as allotments, open spaces, playing fields, community gardens. - 1.9 The Plan seeks to answer two questions: What are the problems and concerns the Plan should address?
+- to protect retail and business areas to support the local economy; - how health and education will be improved for a growing community both young and old; - how the Heritage assets of Angmering can be preserved and maintained; - to protect existing and propose new community land uses such as allotments, open spaces, playing fields, community gardens. - 1.9 The Plan seeks to answer two questions: What are the problems and concerns the Plan could address?
 What opportunities are there that the plan could make the most of?